zJelly/nfancurve/README.md

 **Must be run as root, this script writes to /sys/class/hwmon/hwmonX/pwm1**

-A fan control script for amdgpu users, based off nan0s7's nfancurve
+A fan control script for amdgpu users, based off nan0s7's nfancurve The fan control occurs in steps, please use several points to avoid sudden ramping-up.

 ## Features
-- by default it has a gradual fan curve profile (my GPU is watercooled, but the VRMs need their own fan)
+- by default it has a severe fan curve profile, you should probably change it
-- automatically enables GPU fan control
+- automatically controls GPU fan according to the curve
 - easy to read code, with plentiful comments (beginner friendly)
 - "intelligently" adjusts the time between tempurature readings
 - very lightweight